Morse Quasiflats II: Introduction

 Moreover, in each of the above cases, the $\cat(0)$ orthants are at finite Hausdorff distance from some $\ell^1$-orthants. \end{theorem}

-We recall that an $\ell^1$-orthant in a $\cat(0)$-cube complex is a subcomplex isometric by a cubical isomorphism to a standard Euclidean orthant equipped with the $\ell^1$-distance.

-\begin{remark} In both cases of Theorem~\ref{thm:cube Morse lemma}, each $O_i$ is actually contained in a convex subcomplex $O'_i$ of $X$ such that $O'_i$ splits as a product of $k$ cubical factors ($k=\dim Q$).
-In the first case of Theorem~\ref{thm:cube Morse lemma}, $O'_i$ and $O_i$ have finite Hausdorff distance, in the second case $O'_i$ and $O_i$ are sublinearly close. \end{remark}
+An $\ell^1$-orthant is a subcomplex (with induced $\ell^1$ metric from $X$) isometric to a standard Euclidean orthant equipped with the $\ell^1$-distance through a cubical isomorphism.
+In both cases of Theorem~\ref{thm:cube Morse lemma}, each $O_i$ is contained in a convex subcomplex $O'_i$ of $X$ such that $O'_i$ splits as a product of $k$ cubical factors ($k=\dim Q$).
+In the first case of Theorem~\ref{thm:cube Morse lemma}, $O'_i$ and $O_i$ have finite Hausdorff distance, in the second case $O'_i$ and $O_i$ are sublinearly close.

-The top rank case of Theorem~\ref{thm:cube Morse lemma} follows from results on top rank quasiflats in \cite{bowditch2019quasiflats}.
-We expect that the work in \cite{bowditch2019quasiflats,behrstock2017quasiflats} can be adapted to handle Morse quasiflats in coarse median spaces and hierarchically hyperbolic spaces.
+Special cases of Theorem~\ref{thm:cube Morse lemma} for top dimensional quasiflats were obtained in \cite{bks1, huang_quasiflat,behrstock2017quasiflats,bowditch2019quasiflats} by different methods. $\cat(0)$ cube complexes typically contain plenty of Morse quasiflats which are neither 1-dimensional nor of top rank.

-Combining Theorem~\ref{thm:cube Morse lemma} with the argument in \cite[Section 5]{huang_quasiflat}, we obtain the following Morse lemma for Morse flats, which can be viewed as a higher dimensional analogue of the quasi-isometric invariance of geodesics in Gromov-hyperbolic spaces.
+Combining Theorem~\ref{thm:cube Morse lemma} with the argument in \cite[Section 5]{huang_quasiflat}, we obtain the following ``Morse lemma'' for Morse \emph{flats}, which gives new quasi-isometric invariants for virtually compact special groups.